pjjanak/chromecast-hello-world/README.md

 and receive simple JSON messages to and from the Sender application.
 The `ChannelHandler` allows us to hook into the events that occur on the various `Channels` that get created as the application is being used.
 It also delegates to a `ChannelFactory` (which you'll see a little later) to create new `Channels`.
 Again,  note the namespace.
-Make sure you use the same on that you defined earlier on the `Receiver`.
+Make sure you use the same one that you defined earlier on in the `Receiver`.
 This tells our `ChannelHandler` to only worry about messages coming from that namespace.

 The next line is just there to keep track of our messages div so we can swap out the text later.
 Following that we create our